 After my talk J Paul Reed volunteered me and him to talk about Just Culture.
 This was an interesting discussion and for me at least it showed that some people worked in places where there were very unjust things happening.
 You hate to see this, but as usual I encouraged people to try their hardest to make things incrementally better, and if they truly have exhausted all their options then they should find a place where they believe there would be a more generative culture.

-After the conference many of the organizers and speakers headed over to Michael Jordan’s Restaurant for Pizza and Beer.
-Side note: Michael Jordan was a childhood hero of mine, so going to his restaurant alone was an experience that I have wanted for a long time.
+After the conference many of the organizers indulged us out of town speakers and we all headed over to Giordano’s for Deep Dish Pizza and Beer, a joint with Chicago Bulls and Michael Jordan championship all over the walls.
+Side note: Michael Jordan was a childhood hero of mine, so a perfect environment to spend my last couple hours in the Windy City.
 I got a chance to walk around with Trevor Hess and win 3 Legendary Pokemon Raids, catching 3 Azelfs for myself and Kevin Reedy in the process.
 I learned a new trick of how to just mash the special move button.
 Trevor had two phones of his own so we took down these raids between the four our thumbs.
 When we got back the restaurant there was deep dish pizza.
 I. Love.
 Deep.
 Dish.
 Pizza.
 I had 3 and a half pieces and I wanted more, but just couldn’t.

 I was about to get a Lyft to “the airport”, when J Paul Reed said, no let’s keep the fun going, jump in with Pete and I. I figured, why not and didn’t ask any questions.
 At this point, it is worth saying that there are two airports in Chicago… So I get in and Pete jumps into some awesome story and we are all into it and just keep the story going jumping off of what was said last.
 Ususally I take the train to head to Midway something didn’t seem right about the way were going, but whatever.
 Then Pete asks Paul what airline, which makes me think about the fact that Southwest pretty much only flies in/out of Midway.
 I then ask if we happen to be going to O’Hare…